-The public was concerned that the new coins would spread germs --- an unfounded fear --- and so they were not hoarded as with other gold coins.
+The public was concerned that the new coins would spread germs--an unfounded fear--and they were not hoarded as with other gold coins.

 Indian Head $2.50 Quarter Eagle

-The famed sculptor began in earnest, preparing designs for the Indian Head $10 gold eagle and the $20 double eagle – but was not able to offer new designs for other gold coins before he died in 1907.
+The famed sculptor began in earnest, preparing designs for the Indian Head $10 gold eagle and the $20 double eagle – but could not offer new designs for other gold coins before he died in 1907.

 That's when a young Boston sculptor and artist – Bela Lyon Pratt – entered the picture and the numismatic history books.
-A student of Saint-Gaudens at the Art Students League, Pratt also served as one of his assistants for a time.
+A student of Saint-Gaudens at the Art Students League, Pratt also served as one of his assistants.
 When Saint-Gaudens died, Pratt was given the assignment to complete the redesign efforts his mentor had started.

 Pratt's work can be seen in his Indian Head designs for the gold $2.50 quarter eagle coin and the gold $5 half eagle coin.